 On bringing people together: “[There are] two billion first-line workers and 77% of these two billion workers feel they don’t have the tools… the real opportunity for us is to bring knowledge workers and first-line workers together to empower companies and people.
 And that’s what we’re doing with Microsoft 365.”

-Now that's a search history to be proud of.
-The trail-blazing environmentalist's inspiring speeches are searched for 14,000 times a month world-over and 6,600 Americans google her quotes a month, with the UK on its tail in a close second.
+Now that’s a search history to be proud of.
+The trail-blazing environmentalist’s inspiring speeches are searched for 9,130 times a month world-over.

 A short, but powerful quote: “I have learned you are never too small to make a difference.”

 Dangote founded Dangote Cement and is Africa’s richest man (and the 162nd wealthiest person in the world) – that’s pretty inspiring.
 He’s working with the Bill and Melinda Gates Foundation to eradicate malnutrition in Nigeria.

 A quote about his mindset: “Every morning when I wake up, I make up my mind to solve as many problems, before retiring home”